mdsahilnoob/Event-Management-Platform/CONTRIBUTING.md

 8. Open a pull request (PR) against the `main` branch of the original repository, providing a clear and concise description of your changes.

+Refer to the DB.md for database structure and SQL queries.

 ## Development Setup

 To set up your development environment for Ibento, you'll need: